Gaza hospital blast kills hundreds, wrecking Biden's summit with Arabs

 Egypt says the route is open on its side, but that Israeli bombardment of the Gaza side makes letting in aid impossible.
 Washington says the Israelis want systems in place to confirm that the aid will not benefit Hamas.

-Speaking to reporters as Mr Biden flew to Tel Aviv, White House national security spokesperson John Kirby said Mr Biden would put "tough questions" to Israeli leaders, but did not give details.
+Speaking to reporters as Biden flew to Tel Aviv, White House national security spokesperson John Kirby said Biden would put "tough questions" to Israeli leaders, but did not give details.

-"He'll be asking some tough questions, he'll be asking them as a friend, as a true friend of Israel, but he'll be asking some questions of them," Mr Kirby said.
-REUTERS
+"He'll be asking some tough questions, he'll be asking them as a friend, as a true friend of Israel, but he'll be asking some questions of them," Kirby said.

+(Reporting By Nidal Mughrabi in Gaza, Steve Holland aboard Air Force One, and Jerusalem Bureau; Writing by Peter Graff; Editing by Gareth Jones)

 Read more of the latest in